Award-Winning CBD and Melatonin

 Doctors advise against pregnant women consuming it, however, because it may cause uterine contractions ahead of schedule.

 A misleading name: lemon balm is actually a type of mint, just one with a mild lemony flavor on top of the mintiness.

-Mints have a long history of medicinal use.
-Lemon balm tea and essential oils are sometimes useful to help gastrointestinal problems and to protect the liver, but they also may help anxiety and sleeplessness.
+Mints have a long history of folk uses.
+Lemon balm tea and essential oils are sometimes used to comfort the stomach and to ease stress.

 MCT Oil Helps Infuse Our CBD, Melatonin, and Herbs